vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and worship of; Sun thereon with red flowers; HV I. 753-754

 ( quoting Bhav U 44.
-1-9 ) AK (folio 462b ff).
-Adityavāra-naktavrata-observe ekabhakta on Sunday, nakta on
+1-9 ) AK (folio 462b ff). Ādityavāra-naktavrata-observe ekabhakta on Sunday, nakta on

 following Sunday or on Sunday with Hasta nakṣatra; Vāravrata; Sun deity; one year; Mat.
 97. 2-19 q. by KKV

 31-34, HV II.
-538-541, KR 608-610.
-Adityatūrarrata--from Mārg. ; worship of the Sun; for one year;
+538-541, KR 608-610. Ādityatūrarrata--from Mārg. ; worship of the Sun; for one year;

 each month different name of Sun taken and different fruits offered such as Mitra and cocoanut in Mārg., in P. Viṣṇu and fruit bijapūra and so on.
 Vratūrka, folios 375b-377a.

-It removes all diseases including leprosy.
-Adityavāravratūni-HV II.
+It removes all diseases including leprosy. Ādityavāravratūni-HV II.
 520-577, KKV 8 ff, Vratārka folios

-3754b-3794b.
-Adityavrata(1) for men and specially for women; begin on
+3754b-3794b. Ādityavrata(1) for men and specially for women; begin on

 Āśv.
 Sunday; for one year; Sun deity; Vratārka (folio 378a) narrates from Skanda how Sāmba was cursed by Kr̥ṣṇa to become a leper and was cured of leprosy by this vrata; (2) Sunday and 14th tithi and Rovatī, or Sunday, 8th tithi and Maghā; worship of Śiva; sesame to be eaten;

 HV II.
-589. Adityasayana-On 7th tithi with Sunday and Hasta-nakṣatra or
+589. Ādityasayana-On 7th tithi with Sunday and Hasta-nakṣatra or

 when there is Saṅkranti of the Sun on 7th with Sunday; worship of the images of Umā and Śiva ( the Sun is non different from Śiva ); salutations to Sun identifying his various limbs from the feet with nakṣatras from Hasta onwards; gift of splendid bed with five coverlets and pillows and of a cow; Mat.
 55. 2-33 q. by KKV 404-408 and Pad.

 V. 24.
 64-96 ( q. by HV II.
-680-684).
-Adityaśāntirata-Sunday with Hasta; worship of Sun image
+680-684). Ādityaśāntirata-Sunday with Hasta; worship of Sun image

 with fuel sticks of arka plant ( 108 or 28 in number ); homa of sticks with honey and ghee or curds and ghee; 7 times;

 HV II.
-537-38 (from Bhav.)
-Adityahrdayavidhi-Adityahrdaya is a mantra to be repeated 108
+537-38 (from Bhav.) Ādityahrdayavidhi-Ādityahrdaya is a mantra to be repeated 108

-times in a Sun temple on Sunday when there is sankranti and observe nakta; HV II.
+times in a Sun temple on Sunday when there is saṅkrānti and observe nakta; HV II.
 526 (from Bhav.).
-In the Rāmāyaṇa ( Yuddhakāṇḍa 107) Agastya comes to Rāma and advises him to mutter a sublime praise of the Sun (called Adityahrdaya) in verse to secure victory in the final stage of the battle with Rāvaṇā; KKV (19-20) mentions this but holds that if there is sankrānti on a
+In the Rāmāyaṇa ( Yuddhakāṇḍa 107) Agastya comes to Rāma and advises him to mutter a sublime praise of the Sun (called Ādityahrdaya) in verse to secure victory in the final stage of the battle with Rāvaṇā; KKV (19-20) mentions this but holds that if there is saṅkrānti on a

-Sunday, the latter is called Hrdaya or Adityahrdaya.
+Sunday, the latter is called Hrdaya or Ādityahrdaya.

 270